-Even though researchers listed the use of public transportation as a mean of active transportation, it just showed a drastic reduction in BMI (body mass index), as well as the obese and overweight status.
+Even though researchers listed the use of public transportation as a means of active transportation, it just showed a drastic reduction in BMI (body mass index), as well as the obese and overweight status.

 Researchers realized that more vigorous means of active travel could be more beneficial than private and public transport.